Bureau of Labor Statistics Data Integrity Guidelines

 The following guidelines must be followed by all Bureau of Labor Statistics (BLS) program offices and BLS employees to ensure the integrity of information maintained and disseminated by the BLS.

 Office of Management and Budget (OMB) information quality guidelines define “Integrity” as the security of information—protection of the information from unauthorized access or revision, to ensure that the information is not compromised through corruption or falsification.

 Confidential nature of BLS information

-All confidential information that is maintained by the BLS shall be treated in a manner that ensures the information will be used appropriately and will be accessible only to authorized individuals with a need-to-know.
-There are two categories of confidential information involved in carrying out BLS work, respondent identifiable information (RII) and pre-release information.
+All confidential information maintained by BLS shall be treated in a manner that ensures the information will be used appropriately and will be accessible only to authorized individuals with a need to know.
+There are two categories of confidential information involved in carrying out BLS work, respondent identifiable information (RII) and prerelease information.

 RII are respondent data collected or maintained by, or under the auspices of, the BLS under a pledge of confidentiality.
 RII must be used only for statistical purposes and accessible only to authorized persons.